hyperledger-cacti/cacti/weaver/rfcs/formats/README.md

 Policy schemas are described in the [policies](./policies) folder.

-Network and network unit schemas are described in the [identities](./identities) folder.
+Schemas for networks, network units, and identity management, are described in the [network](./network) folder.